jylisadoney/soc-341/README.md

 # Sociology 341 Library Session (Spring 2018)

-Jekyll repository for the "Sociology 341 Library Session (Spring 2018)" library session at the University of Idaho Library in February 2018.
+Jekyll repository for the "Sociology 341 Library Session (Spring 2018)" at the University of Idaho Library.

 <link to repository>